MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionPolicy
 ```

-This example creates the one and only report submission policy named DefaultReportSubmissionPolicy with the default values: the Microsoft integrated reporting experience is on, Microsoft reporting tools in Outlook are used, and reported messages are sent only to Microsoft (the reporting mailbox isn't used).
+This example creates the one and only report submission policy named DefaultReportSubmissionPolicy with the default values: reporting in Outlook is on, Microsoft reporting tools in Outlook are used, and reported messages are sent only to Microsoft (the reporting mailbox isn't used).

 ### Example 2
 ```powershell